Muhammad Rashid Siddiqui: International career

 Siddiqui played for the Pakistan Youth at youth level, at the 1992 Asian U-19 Championship Qualifiers.
 He was selected to play for the Pakistan national team for the 1997 SAFF Gold Cup.
 Under the captainship of Qazi Ashfaq, Siddiqui helped the team reach a third-place finish in the tournament, He was also present at the 1998 World Cup qualifiers.

 Post-retirement

-After his retirement as player, Mukhtar undertook trainings to obtain a coaching license.
+After his retirement as player, Siddiqui undertook trainings to obtain a coaching license.
 In 2018, he was included in the selection committee for the Sindh team for the National Under-15 Football Tournament.